Battle of Bannockburn: English retreat

 Edward fled with his personal bodyguard and panic spread among the remaining troops, turning their defeat into a rout.
-King Edward with about 500 men first fled for Stirling Castle where Sir Philip de Moubray, commander of the castle, turned him away as the castle would shortly be surrendered to the Scots.
+King Edward, with about 500 men, first fled for Stirling Castle where Sir Philip de Moubray, commander of the castle, turned him away as the castle would shortly be surrendered to the Scots.
 Then, pursued by James Douglas and a small troop of horsemen, Edward fled to Dunbar Castle, from which he took a ship to Berwick.
 From the carnage of Bannockburn, the rest of the army tried to escape to the safety of the English border, 90 mi south.
 Many were killed by the pursuing Scottish army or by the inhabitants of the countryside they passed through.

-Historian Peter Reese wrote that "only one sizeable group of men – all foot soldiers – made good their escape to England."
+Historian Peter Reese wrote that "only one sizeable group of men—all foot soldiers—made good their escape to England."
 These were a force of Welsh spearmen who were kept together by their commander, Sir Maurice de Berkeley.
 The majority of them reached Carlisle.
 Weighing the available evidence, Reese concludes that "it seems doubtful if even a third of the foot soldiers returned to England."
 If his estimate is accurate, of 16,000 English infantrymen, about 11,000 were killed.
 The English chronicler Thomas Walsingham gave the number of English men-at-arms who were killed as 700, while 500 more men-at-arms were spared for ransom.
 The Scottish losses appear to have been comparatively light, with only two knights among those killed.

 Aftermath

 The immediate aftermath was the surrender of Stirling Castle, one of Scotland's most important fortresses, to King Robert.
 He then slighted (razed) it to prevent it from being retaken.
-Nearly as important was the surrender of Bothwell Castle where a sizeable party of English nobles, including the Earl of Hereford, had taken refuge.
-At the same time the Edwardian strongholds of Dunbar and Jedburgh were being captured as well.
-By 1315 only Berwick remained outside of Robert's control.
-In exchange for the captured nobles, Edward II released Robert's wife Elizabeth de Burgh, sisters Christina Bruce, Mary Bruce and daughter Marjorie Bruce, and Robert Wishart, Bishop of Glasgow, ending their 8-year imprisonment in England.
+Nearly as important was the surrender of Bothwell Castle, where a sizeable party of English nobles, including the Earl of Hereford, had taken refuge.
+At the same time, the Edwardian strongholds of Dunbar and Jedburgh were also being captured.
+By 1315, only Berwick remained outside of Robert's control.
+In exchange for the captured nobles, Edward II released Robert's wife Elizabeth de Burgh, sisters Christina Bruce, Mary Bruce and daughter Marjorie Bruce, and Robert Wishart, Bishop of Glasgow, ending their eight-year imprisonment in England.
+Following the battle, King Robert rewarded Sir Gilbert Hay of Erroll with the office of hereditary Lord High Constable of Scotland.

 The defeat of the English opened up the north of England to Scottish raids and allowed the Scottish invasion of Ireland.
 These finally led, after the failure of the Declaration of Arbroath to secure diplomatic recognition of Scotland's independence by the Pope, to the Treaty of Edinburgh–Northampton in 1328.
-Under the treaty the English crown recognised the full independence of the Kingdom of Scotland, and acknowledged Robert the Bruce, and his heirs and successors, as the rightful rulers.
+Under the treaty, the English crown recognised the independence of the Kingdom of Scotland, and acknowledged Robert the Bruce as the rightful king.